nothackingk/hm08-qa-us/README.md

 # Project 8: Task
-    -Automated tests covering the full process of ordering a taxi
+Automated tests covering the full process of ordering a taxi

 # Documentation used
 -https://webdriver.io/docs/api/expect-webdriverio/

-# project purpose
+# Project purpose
 This project includes 4 test cases and achieves the following: automated tests covering the full process of ordering a taxi.